Milan Duomo Cathedral

 Advertising

 If you didn’t know, Milan is where to be.
-It’s where art, style, and history all seem to blend seamlessly into one fabulous couture gown.
-From luxury fashion to runway-ready locals to the laid-back broad street walks and canals, grand old cathedrals and forward-thinking gallery spaces and free summer concerts at Piazza Duomo, there’s really only one word for this place, stupendo.
+It’s where art, style, and history all seem to blend seamlessly into one fabulous couture gown; find luxury fashion, laid-back broad street walks, grand old cathedrals, forward-thinking gallery spaces and more in this beautiful city.

 • Attractions